hinyan17/DynamicDodger/README.md

-# 2D Any-Angle Pathfinding in Dynamic Environments
+# Dynamic Dodger

-A playground for real-time navigation in a dense, fully dynamic 2D world.
+A playground for real-time pathfinding in a dense, fully dynamic 2D world.

 ## Features